 Small Grants 2020

-In 2020, the Japan Society Grants scheme gave £11,656 of funding in support of 15 projects taking place all over the UK.
-What has been a highly unusual year has unfortunately led to many projects being put on hold, however in February at the Kaetsu Educational & Cultural Centre the 18th Japan Day in Cambridge took place with cultural activities and performances, while in March students at King Edward VI Community College in Devon were able to hold a successful exhibition on Contemporary Japanese Art and Culture with workshops to follow later.
+In 2020, the Japan Society Grants scheme gave £11,456 of funding in support of 15 projects taking place all over the UK.
+Before the Covid-19 pandemic put our lives on hold and forced many projects to be postponed, in February at the Kaetsu Educational & Cultural Centre the 18th Japan Day in Cambridge took place with a line up of cultural activities and performances.
+Meanwhile, students at King Edward VI Community College in Devon held a successful exhibition on Contemporary Japanese Art and Culture, with workshops to follow later.

-While some projects are on hold, other organisers were able to adapt their plans to create online content and virtual events.
-Theatre maker and puppeteer, Aya Nakamura, held online workshops and talks based around her recently filmed paper theatre piece The Spider’s Thread; Edinburgh City Art Centre’s series of workshops and lectures planned to coincide with the exhibition E. A. Hornel: From Camera to Canvas were moved online, enabling audiences from far and wide to join; and Bristol Museum and Gallery are hard at work creating online content and educational resources to enhance learning about their collection of Netsuke.
+Some organisers were able to adapt their projects to create online content and virtual events.
+Theatre maker and puppeteer, Aya Nakamura, held online workshops and talks based around her recently filmed paper theatre piece The Spider’s Thread; Edinburgh City Art Centre’s series of workshops and lectures planned to coincide with the exhibition E. A. Hornel: From Camera to Canvas were moved online to great success, enabling audiences from far and wide to join; and Bristol Museum and Gallery have been hard at work creating online content and educational resources to enhance learning about the museum’s collection of Netsuke.

-In the last decade, we are proud to have supported 342 projects with £217,959 of funding and as we all learn to adapt to the ever changing world around us, we look forward to receiving applications from organisers of new and exciting projects in the near future.
+In the last decade, we are proud to have supported 342 projects with over £200,000 of funding and after what has truly been an exceptional year, we look forward to receiving applications from organisers of new and exciting projects and events.

 E. A. Hornel From Camera to Canvas Exhibition Events Programme

 A series of online workshops and talks to coincide with the exhibition 'E. A. Hornel: From Camera to Canvas' at the Edinburgh City Art Centre.